Architecture of metropolitan Detroit: Skyscrapers

-In the 1880s, Gilded Age architects such as Gordon Lloyd, Harry J. Rill, Henry T Brush, Julius Hess, John V Smith, Elijah E Myers, Alamon C Varney, Mortimer L Smith, Peter Dederich, Joseph e MiIls and the firms Donaldson & Meier, Malcomson & Higginbotham and Mason & Rice who had designed churches and residences in the most exclusives neighborhoods (Woodward Avenue, Brush Park, Jefferson Avenue and W Fort Street), turned their attention to office and commercial buildings.
+In the 1880s, Gilded Age architects such as Wilson Eyre Gordon Lloyd, Harry J. Rill, Henry T Brush, Julius Hess, John V Smith, Elijah E Myers, Alamon C Varney, Mortimer L Smith, Peter Dederich, Joseph e MiIls and the firms Donaldson & Meier, Malcomson & Higginbotham and Mason & Rice who had designed churches and residences in the most exclusives neighborhoods (Woodward Avenue, Brush Park, Jefferson Avenue and W Fort Street), turned their attention to office and commercial buildings.
 They designed some of Detroit's ornately stone-carved 19th-century tall buildings, many of which are still standing.
-Lloyd's Romanesque six-story iron-framed Wright-Kay (1891) at 1500 Woodward Ave and his R. H. Traver Building (1889) at 1211 Woodward are prime examples.
+Eyre was commissioned to design The Detroit Club at 712 Cass Ave (1891) Lloyd's Romanesque six-story iron-framed Wright-Kay (1891) at 1500 Woodward Ave and his R. H. Traver Building (1889) at 1211 Woodward are prime examples.
 The Wright-Kay, or Schwankovsky Building, was among the first to have an electric elevator.
 Rill designed the ornate Beaux-Arts facade of Detroit Cornice and Slate (1897) at 733 Antoine.
 The six-story Romanesque Globe Tobacco Building (1888) at 407 E. Fort, built by Alexander Chapoton, is another of the city's early surviving commercial buildings.
 Detroit's Victorian-styled Randolph Street Historic District contains some of the city's oldest surviving commercial buildings.
 The commercial building at 1244 Randolph Street dates from the 1840s, a rare survivor from the Antebellum period.
 Most of Detroit's expansion and development took place later.

 At 12 stories, the steel-framed United Way Community Services Building (1895), at 1212 Griswold, originally known as the Chamber of Commerce Building, qualifies as Detroit's oldest existing skyscraper.
 The 10-story Hammond Building (1889), now demolished, is considered the city's first historic skyscraper.
 The Qube in the Detroit Financial District was developed on the Hammond Building site.

 The city has numerous architecturally significant late-19th- and early-20th-century buildings and skyscrapers.
 Daniel Burnham, Louis Kamper, and the Smith Hinchman & Grylls firm are among the architects who designed some of the city's other important skyscrapers at the turn of the century which endure today.
 Burnham's three remaining Detroit skyscraper designs are the Neo-Classical styled Chrysler House (1912) — renovated in 2002, and the Neo-Renaissance Whitney (1915) and Ford (1909) buildings.
 Among their early projects, Smith Hinchman & Grylls designed the Neo-Gothic R.H.
 Fyfe Building (1919) at Woodward and Adams, now converted to a residential high-rise.